Vance Haugen: NCR-SARE Hero

 Haugen’s service to SARE spans many years, including his tenure on the North Central Region SARE (NCR-SARE) Administrative Committee from 2002 to 2003 and his long-term dedication to the Wisconsin SARE Advisory Committee from 2005 to 2017.

 During his career with the University of Wisconsin-Extension, Haugen was a leader in helping farmers adopt managed grazing.
 He initiated a grazing network in Crawford County, Wisconsin, and was instrumental in developing additional networks across the region.
 He taught numerous workshops, coordinated hundreds of pasture walks, and provided critical technical and emotional one-on-one support to dairy and livestock farmers transitioning to grass-based systems.
-A notable accomplishment in Haugen’s Extension career was forming and leading the UW-Extension Low-Cost Dairy Systems Team.
-At a time when mainstream industry experts were advising dairy producers to "get big or get out," Haugen offered a viable third option for family-scale operations.
+A notable accomplishment in Haugen’s Extension career was forming and leading the UW-Extension Low-Cost Dairy Systems Team."
+Haugen offered a viable third option for family-scale operations.
 The team helped producers design and build low-cost milking parlors, enabling them to remain profitable while reducing physical strain.
 Along with this work, Haugen famously created a compelling visual display comparing the cost of various milking parlors to pickup trucks, showing that a $10,000 milking parlor was just as attainable and life-changing as a $10,000 truck.
 He retired in 2018.

 Haugen not only advocates for managed grazing but has practical experience with it.
 He and his wife, Bonnie, ran a successful grass-based dairy near Canton, Minnesota.
 Recently, they transferred the operation to their son, Olaf.
 The Haugen family farm has hosted many pasture walks and has been a formal mentorship site for farmers in the Dairy Grazing Apprenticeship Program.